kr-matthews/activities-on-this-day/README.md

 **Note that this is NOT an official Strava app, and is NOT endorsed by Strava.**

-// todo: add screenshot(s) once UI is done
+// todo: TIDY - add screenshot(s) once UI is done

 ## Features